GSA/govt-urls/README.md

 * **UF (used for)**&mdash;indicates the nonpreferred URL.
 Nonpreferred URLs no longer resolve or redirect to another URL.
 UF is the reciprocal of USE and means "don't use" the term following it.
 * **USE**&mdash;indicates the preferred, resolving URL.
 "Use" the term following it.
 * **RTET (related equivalent term)**&mdash;indciates two URLs that both resolve to the same website.
 Neither is preferred.
 * **RT (related term)**&mdash;indicates an association between two related terms when it seems helpful.

-# A Tip of the Hat

-A tip of the hat to Marilyn Kercher.
-She started this list many years ago and took it as her personal mission to ensure you can find information from any government website&mdash;including those that don't end in .gov or .mil&mdash;when you search on [USA.gov](http://www.usa.gov).
-She would be thrilled to learn that this list is now open for anyone to access.

-We welcome comments and additions.
-[Contribute](/CONTRIBUTING.md) directly to this list or email us at <search@support.digitalgov.gov>.
+We've also made this list of government URLs available as an API.
+Keep reading below if you're interested!

-#Heroku API
+# Government URLs API

 The API will require credentials to access, and is available here: https://govt-urls.herokuapp.com/api/government_urls/search?

 Search parameters:
 * q (keyword):  https://govt-urls.herokuapp.com/api/government_urls/search?q=voa.gov